frbor/mmtools/README.md

 ## Configuration

+All tools can be configured using both command line arguments and a configuration file.

 Use the following command to create the configuration `~/.config/mmtools/config`.
 The same configuration file is used for both tools.